VivekSaini1997/RangeModule/README.md

 # Range Module

 ## Summary
 An implementation of the Range Module.
-Supports Adding, Deleting, and Getting Ranges as specified by PDF.
+Supports Adding, Deleting, and Getting Ranges.
 Can be used as a standalone project or as a module for another.
 Standalone variant also runs a suite of testcases to verify functionality.

 ## Dependancies
  - g++ (if running standalone)